texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 You can find all of these functions in `BnrOneA.h`.

+{{ site.data.alerts.tip }}

+There are a handful of functions that you're simply unlikely to ever use on the robot.
+Most are documented in the Software Manual, though some are not, and are documented <a href="/less_used_functions.html">here</a>.
+Some of those functions appear in the above list.

+{{ site.data.alerts.end }}

 ## `lcd#`

 You already saw the `lcd#` function in the "Hello World" exercise on the robot.